Reddone/case-ql/docs/intro.md

 There are some interesting utilities, which can be useful depending on the scenario:

 - possibility to work with raw values in the form of a *Map[String, Any]*.
-Maybe you don't want to provide a *Read* or *Write* instance but you want to read data as it is.
+Maybe you don't want to provide a *Read* or *Write* instance, but you want to read data as it is.
 You can do this using the *Read[Row]* and *Write[Row]* implicit instances inside the *Raw* object.
-For example, if you have a huge table and you want to use Sangria projections, now you can.
+For example, if you have a huge table, and you want to use Sangria projections, now you can.
 Use it at your own risk because they remove the type safe layer introduced by Doobie.

 - test utilities which can save you some time.
-There is a *GenericRepository* which exposes common operations in an unsafe manner, but it removes many of the test boilerplate, and there is a *TestTransactors* factory to create a Doobie transactor backed by different pools.
+There is a *GenericRepository* which exposes common operations in an unsafe manner, but it removes many of the test boilerplate, and there is a *TestTransactors* factory to create a Doobie transactor backed by different thread pools.

 - some fragment utils, like the *optionalAndOpt* and *optionalOrOpt* which are super handy when building dynamic SQL.

-- various helpers in the form of *StringUtils*, *JsonUtils*, *CirceDecoders*, *ExecutorServices*.

 - a *FromMap* typeclass which can be used in conjunction with *Row* to convert raw results back to case classes.
 For example, you can transform the raw result according to a *Projector* and then you can map your intermediate